pmichali/lazyjack/README.md

 ### Token (token)
 KubeAdm uses a bootstrap token for bidirectional trust between nodes.
-As root, run the command `kubeadm token generate` and place the output into this entry.
+As root, run the command `kubeadm token generate` and place the output of the token into this entry.
 ```
 token: "7aee33.05f81856d78346bd"
 ```